ibm-cloud-docs/containers/kubernetes-service-cli.md

 <dd>The subnet Classless InterDomain Routing (CIDR).
 This value is required, and must not conflict with any subnet that is used by IBM Cloud infrastructure (SoftLayer).
 Supported prefixes range from `/30` (1 IP address) to `/24` (253 IP addresses).
 If you set the CIDR at one prefix length and later need to change it, first add the new CIDR, then [remove the old CIDR](#cs_cluster_user_subnet_rm).</dd>

 <dt><code>--private-vlan <em>PRIVATE_VLAN</em></code></dt>
 <dd>The ID of the private VLAN.
 This value is required.
-It must match the private VLAN ID of one or more of the worker nodes in the cluster.</dd>
+The ID must be for a private VLAN in the cluster that one or more of the worker nodes are on.
+To see private VLANs in your cluster, run `ibmcloud ks cluster-get --cluster <cluster_name_or_ID> --showResources`.
+In the **Subnet VLANs** section of the output, look for VLANs that have a **Public** value of `false`.

+workers --cluster</dd>
 </dl>

 **Example**: